Recipe: Sicilian Pistachio Cake

 It is well known across Italy that each region has its own culinary specialty.
 The foothills of Mount Etna, in eastern Sicily, grow pistachios with such a special flavor they have been granted government protection.
 Kitchens across the world proudly label dishes prepared with this pistachio after the town in the heart of the region they are grown, Bronte.

-As the holiday season nears we have a Sicilian pistachio cake recipe that is sure to have guests asking for a second slice.
-Maybe you can take time over your second helping to discuss booking your Grand Cycling Tour of Sicily and taste the real Bronte pistachio’s for yourself.
+Here is a Sicilian pistachio cake recipe that is sure to have anyone asking for a second slice.
+Maybe your second helping will make you want to join our Grand Cycling Tour of Sicily and taste the real Bronte pistachios for yourself.

 4 tablespoons butter, melted and cooled, plus more room temperature butter for pans